camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 ## Custom Mapping of the Decision Result

-Instead of a predefined mapping, a custom desision result mapping can be used to pass the decision result into variables.
+Instead of a predefined mapping, a custom decision result mapping can be used to pass the decision result into variables.

 {{< note title="Limitations of Serialization" class="warning" >}}